Each of us likes to be well-groomed, smell good, keep the homes neat and clean, etc, and to make this happen we use a variety of products.

 How do you convince buyers?

-We are able to survive in this brutal commercial market because of the quality, and purity of our products and also the honesty which we bring.
+We can survive in this brutal commercial market because of the quality and purity of our products and the honesty we bring.
 When we explain the story and concept of Mitti Se, people who buy our product become regular customers.

 How do you see your Growth?

-In addition, we have started manufacturing for other brands that have similar values, and we are also exporting some of our products.
+In addition, we have started manufacturing for other brands with similar values and are also exporting some of our products.

-Our growth is slow, but we are profit making entity for the last 6 years and committed to our values.
+Our growth is slow, but we are profit making entity for the last six years and committed to our values.

 Are you looking for funding?

 I started with Rs.
 5000 of my own money and have remained a self-sustainable organization by continuously reinvesting the money we earn.
-We employ people from underprivileged backgrounds mostly women.
-Even during the covid times, we were able to sustain and were committed to our staff.
+We employ people from underprivileged backgrounds, primarily women.
+Even during the covid times, we could sustain and are committed to our staff.

-At some point, we do need funds but don’t want to compromise on our values.
+At some point, we need funds but don’t want to compromise our values.

 What are your Future Plans?

 Currently, we are focused on personal care and home care product categories.
-There are many products that need 100 percent natural alternatives.
-I and my R&D team are constantly working to create sustainable and eco-friendly products.
-It is a tough job to compete with products that are made with strong chemicals, but it is not impossible.
+Many products need 100 percent natural alternatives.
+My R&D team and I constantly work to create sustainable and eco-friendly products.
+Competing with products made with strong chemicals is a tough job, but it is not impossible.

 The idea behind the name Mitti Se

-Everyone comes from Mitti Se (a Hindi word that means from the soil).
-In simple words, Mitti Se means, from the Earth and for the Earth.
+Everyone comes from Mitti Se (a Hindi word from the soil).
+In simple terms, Mitti Se means from the Earth and for the Earth.

-All our products are plant-based and hence after use, it goes back into the soil without damaging the ecosystem.
+All our products are plant-based; hence, after use, they go back into the soil without damaging the ecosystem.

 I am very passionate about nature.
-I have a medicinal garden in Lucknow, where you can find plants for any of your health issues.
+I have a medicinal garden in Lucknow, where you can find plants for your health issues.
 In my own home, I have a garden where I grow vegetables.
-I spend most of my time with my plants and on occasion gift plants to my friends as well.
+I spend most of my time with my plants and, on occasion, gift plants to my friends as well.

-During some weekends I along with my family go to the outskirts of the city to spend time in the rural settings to feel and absorb nature.
+During some weekends, my family and I go to the city’s outskirts to spend time in rural settings to feel and absorb nature.

 Add comment